Model Context Protocol

 • "Show me the tweets about the Meta lawsuit story"

-• "Which outlets covered the Apple headset announcement?"
+• "Which outlets drive the most AI coverage?"

 • "Any upcoming tech events?"